hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

         Public key 1:  DHr0-I-mMN7h6cLMOTRJkkfPuMd0vgQPrOk4Y3edaHjr
 ```

 Congrats!
-You have an AID `EKYGGh-FtAphGmSZbsuBs_t4qpsjYJ2ZqvMKluq9OxmP` with one public key as the current key `DHr0-I-mMN7h6cLMOTRJkkfPuMd0vgQPrOk4Y3edaHjr`
+You have an AID (the example one already created is `EKYGGh-FtAphGmSZbsuBs_t4qpsjYJ2ZqvMKluq9OxmP`) with one public key as the current key `DHr0-I-mMN7h6cLMOTRJkkfPuMd0vgQPrOk4Y3edaHjr`

 ## (Optional) Perform more KERI operations